Apply to the Computed Tomography Certification Program

 - Copy of a Current ARRT Card

-- Copy of a Current CPR Card (CPR must be the BLS Healthcare Provider by American Heart Association)
+- Copy of a Current CPR Card (CPR must be the BLS Healthcare Provider by the American Heart Association)

 - Evidence of current respiratory fit test (register and pay for this training if you do not have a current mask fit card)